ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/storage.md

 #### Filesystems

 To implement a new file system in Mbed OS, an implementor needs to provide the abstract functions in the file system interface.
-The [FAT file system](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/fat/FATFileSystem.cpp) provides an excellent example, you can find tests of the POSIX API here.
+The [FAT file system](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/fat/FATFileSystem.cpp) provides an excellent example.

 A minimal file system needs to provide the following functions: